tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance.

-## [DEV 0.1.5.1] - 18/12/2024
+## [DEV 0.1.5.2] - 26/12/2024
 ### Added
-- More MAP Optimization!
-(Bugs with Airports UIs resolved.)
-- New HDG and Distances Labels for the Flight Plans!
+- New backend Server for the 24SPY website!
+(Still in tests but already working!)
-- New small feutures to the footer of the website.
+- Now if the backend Server is online the website will show the online time of the atcs!
 ### In the next Update
 - The new ATC Menu will be released!
-- New Official 24SPY back-end Server.
-(Only after Christmas)